-- No evidence of any needs; no need for action.
-No evidence of sexually aggressive behavior. - Need or risk behavior that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
+- 0 No evidence of any needs; no need for action.
+No evidence of sexually aggressive behavior. - 1 Need or risk behavior that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

 History of sexually aggressive behavior (but not in past year) OR sexually inappropriate nonphysical behavior in the past year that troubles others such as harassing talk or language.

-- Need is interfering with functioning.
-Action is required to ensure that the identified need or risk behavior is addressed. - Child/youth engages in sexually aggressive behavior that impairs their functioning.
-For example, frequent inappropriate sexual behavior (e.g., inappropriate touching). - Intensive and/or immediate action is required to address the need or risk behavior.
+Need is interfering with functioning.
+Action is required to ensure that the identified need or risk behavior is addressed.
+Child (youth opgages in sorually aggressive behavior that impairs their functioning.
+For

+Child/youth engages in sexually aggressive behavior that impairs their functioning.
+For example, frequent inappropriate sexual behavior (e.g., inappropriate touching).

+3 Intensive and/or immediate action is required to address the need or risk behavior.
 Child/youth engages in a dangerous level of sexually aggressive behavior.
 This would indicate the rape or sexual abuse of another person involving sexual penetration.